Animal Emotions

 How is this online course delivered?

 • Once you sign up, you’ll get immediate access to the first module.
-The other 9 modules will be released weekly from the 27th of January, once admissions have closed.
+The other 9 modules will be released weekly, once admissions have closed.

 • This course makes the most out of the online format by using micro-learning: the content videos are short and actionable (2-10 minutes long).